Professor Padmanee Sharma

 Sharma has received numerous awards in her field, including the Doris Duke Clinical Scientist Development Award (2002), the American Society of Clinical Oncology Young Investigators Award (2003) and the Melanoma Research Alliance Young Investigator Award (2008).
 She was also recipient of the Doris Duke Clinical Scientist Development Award (2008), the Prostate Cancer Foundation Challenge Award in Immunology (2008), the MD Anderson Cancer Center Faculty Scholar Award (2012) and the Emil Frei Award for Excellence in Translational Research (2016).
 She was also inducted into the American Society for Clinical Investigation (ASCI) in 2018.

-This profile was written by Lara Marks with generous input from Padmanee Sharma.
+This profile was written by Lara Marks in July 2018 with generous input from Padmanee Sharma.

 CI Liakou et al, ‘CTLA-4 blockade increases IFNgamma-producing CD4+ICOShi T cells to shift the ratio of effector to regulatory T cells in cancer patients’, Proc Natl Acad Sci U.S.A, 105/39 (Sept 2008), 14987-92.